Kevin Quackenbush: Cincinnati Reds

 On November 8, 2017, Quackenbush signed a minor league deal with the Cincinnati Reds organization.
 He had his contract purchased on March 28, 2018.
 He was designated for assignment on April 24, 2018.
 He declared free agency on October 3, 2018.

 Los Angeles Dodgers

-On November 13, 2018, Quackenbush signed a minor league deal with the Los Angeles Dodgers.
-He was assigned to the AAA Oklahoma City Dodgers and was selected to the Pacific Coast League team at the Triple-A All-Star Game.
-On November 4, 2019, Quackenbush elected free agency.
+On November 13, 2018, Quackenbush signed a minor league contract with the Los Angeles Dodgers.
+He was assigned to the Triple–A Oklahoma City Dodgers and was selected to the Pacific Coast League team at the Triple-A All-Star Game.
+In 54 total appearances for the OKC Dodgers, Quackenbush logged a 5.06 ERA with 85 strikeouts and 11 saves across 58 2/3 innings pitched.
+He elected free agency following the season on November 4, 2019.

 Washington Nationals

 On January 27, 2020, Quackenbush signed a minor league deal with the Washington Nationals.
 Quackenbush was released by the Nationals organization on September 1, 2020.

 Los Angeles Dodgers (second stint)

 On May 1, 2021, Quackenbush signed a minor league contract with the Los Angeles Dodgers organization.
 He was assigned to the Triple-A Oklahoma City Dodgers to begin the season and was called up to the major leagues on August 7.
 He made his first MLB appearance in three years the following day, August 8, against the Los Angeles Angels.
 He struck out the first batter he faced before allowing two singles and a double and was removed from the game after only 1/3 of an inning.
 That was the only game he appeared in before he was designated for assignment by the Dodgers on August 12.
-He appeared in 45 games in AAA with a 1–7 record, 1.65 ERA and 23 saves.
+He appeared in 45 games in Triple–A with a 1–7 record, 1.65 ERA and 23 saves.
 On October 8, Quackenbush elected free agency.